pwsdc/pwsdc.github.io/content/posts/2024-05-20-third-summer-meeting.md

 # Next Week

 We won't have a meeting Monday next week as it's Memorial Day.
-We'll post an announcement as soon as we know the day and time of the next meeting.
+We'll post the next meeting time on Discord as soon as we can!

 For the contents of next week, we want to start with discussing activities we can have during club meetings that are aimed towards newer/less experienced members, as well as list the things that we're passionate about which we could incorporate into meeting topics.